 Studies show that exercise can treat mild to moderate depression as effectively as antidepressant medication—but without the side-effects, of course.
+As one example, a recent study done by the Harvard T.H.
+Chan School of Public Health found that running for 15 minutes a day or walking for an hour reduces the risk of major depression by 26%.
 In addition to relieving depression symptoms, research also shows that maintaining an exercise schedule can prevent you from relapsing.

 Exercise is a powerful depression fighter for several reasons.
 Most importantly, it promotes all kinds of changes in the brain, including neural growth, reduced inflammation, and new activity patterns that promote feelings of calm and well-being.
 It also releases endorphins, powerful chemicals in your brain that energize your spirits and make you feel good.
 Finally, exercise can also serve as a distraction, allowing you to find some quiet time to break out of the cycle of negative thoughts that feed depression.

 Exercise is a natural and effective anti-anxiety treatment.
 It relieves tension and stress, boosts physical and mental energy, and enhances well-being through the release of endorphins.
 Anything that gets you moving can help, but you'll get a bigger benefit if you pay attention instead of zoning out.